Turkey strikes in Syria, Iraq a week after Istanbul bombing | Times Leader

 The Kurdish-led authority in northeast Syria said Saturday that if Turkey attacks, then fighters in the area would have “the right to resist and defend our areas in a major way that will take the region into a long war.”

+It emerged that Erdogan gave the order for the airstrikes as he was returning from the G-20 meeting of world leaders in Indonesia on Thursday.
+The president’s office released images of Erdogan being briefed on his plane by Akar.

+Later on Sunday Erdogan, accompanied by a clutch of officials including Akar, left Turkey for the World Cup opening ceremony in Qatar.

-Turkey has launched three major cross-border operations into Syria since 2016 and already controls some territories in the north.
-Earlier this year, Turkish President Recep Tayyip Erdogan threatened another operation in northern Syria.
+Turkey has invaded northern Syria three times since 2016 and already controls some territories in the north.
+Earlier this year, Erdogan threatened another military operation in the border area.

 Turkish forces launched a fresh ground and air operation, dubbed Claw-Lock, against the PKK in northern Iraq in April.